 About This Statistic

-This statistic represents the world's largest electric utility companies as of April 22, 2016, based on market value.
-With a market value of almost 53 billion U.S. dollars, NextEra Energy was ranked second.
+This statistic represents the world's largest electric utility companies as of April 7, 2017, based on market value.
+With a market value of over 60 billion U.S. dollars, NextEra Energy was ranked first.

-Two of France’s electric utilities, EDF and GDF Suez, were considered the world’s largest utilities based on 2015 market values.
+Two of France’s electric utilities, EDF and Engie, were considered the world’s largest utilities based on 2016 market values.
 EDF is a mostly government-owned company.
-Its primary focus is nuclear energy, while GDF Suez focuses mostly on natural gas and renewables.
-Ten of the top 20 utilities are based in the United States, with Duke Energy being the largest U.S. electric utility.
+Its primary focus is nuclear energy, while Engie focuses mostly on natural gas and renewables.
+Eleven of the top 20 utilities are based in the United States, with Duke Energy being one of the largest U.S. electric utility.
 Duke Energy is located in North Carolina and provides energy to over seven million customers.
 Almost all of its electricity generation comes from coal, natural gas, and oil.